 The school catchment trap: one street can cost you $100k

-School catchments are one of the biggest hidden factors in Australian property prices.
-Two houses on the same street, 200 metres apart, can differ by $100,000 or more.
-The only difference?
+School catchments are one of the biggest factors in Australian property prices that buyers can check for free.
+Two houses on the same street, 200 metres apart, can differ by $50,000 to $200,000 depending on the school and suburb.
+The difference?
 One is inside the catchment for a high performing public school.
 The other is not.

 What is a school catchment?